 In the case of the Art Institute, a public airing of this dispute could have been avoided by using arbitration while a clause allowing for the removal of a name from a building due to reputational risk would have allowed the Art Institute to approach another donor to replace this funding.
 A well-put together gift agreement anticipates potential pitfalls and provides contingencies to avoid them.

 We often hear that charities cannot afford to put effective policies, procedures and agreements in place.
 That legal counsel costs too much and the risks are low.
 However, as the Art Institute is learning, a public airing of its grievance against a donor can be just as bad, or worse than not receiving the payments on a pledge.

 Charities are far better served by investing a fairly modest amount to create good policies and template agreements up front.
 They can then maintain them at a very low cost going forward.
 I’m sure the Art Institute, if they could do it again, would handle this situation differently.

 The best time to put your policies in place is before you have an incident.
 As you put together your plan for 2013, make sure that updating your policies, procedures and gift agreements has a place in the plan.
 Then, you’ll be able to avoid many problems all together.

 That’s what Brian Sagrestano, Robert Wahlers, and Michael Rosen say… What do you say?

 UPDATE (April 7, 2013): Brian Sagrestano and Robert Wahlers have won the 2013 AFP-Skystone Research Prize for their work on their book.
-This only the fourth book to be honored in this way.
+This is only the fourth planned giving book to be honored in this way.
 Congratulations!